Dr. Jas Mattu DVMLead Veterinarian

 Mirna graduated from Western Career College with her Associates in Science.

 Mirna is a very bubbly, joyful personality who is very compassionate and loving.
 For her, getting to know you and your pet is not only an honor, but an amazing chance to build a relationship with new friends.
-She says, "My new pit bull Senorita teaches me new things every day, and that's what I love about my job -- being able to learn new things that can help me understand our beloved friends even more and help them!"
+She says, 'My pit bull Senorita teaches me new things every day, and that's what I love about my job -- being able to learn new things that can help me understand our beloved friends even more and help them!'

 Nicole grew up in the Bay Area and has yet to leave it, except for a rare vacation out of state.
-She has had some sort of pet since first grade, and her family has had an Australian Shepherd, a Netherland Dwarf rabbit, goldfish, mice, rats, and hamsters at various points in her life.
-Her most recent pets are a past beloved rat named Snuggles (not very snuggly, but had lots of sass) and one current 10 yr old Australian Shepherd named Booboo.
-Booboo is the apple of her eye and she can talk someone's ear off about him, all while her voice gets progressively higher and morphs into baby talk.
-She knows clients have the same love for their pets, and she strives to ensure that they receive the best care they can while at University Vet.
+She has had some sort of pet since first grade, and her family has had two Australian Shepherds, a Netherland Dwarf rabbit, goldfish, mice, rats, and hamsters at various points in her life.
+Her current pets are two rats named Bluey and Hobo.

 She has always wanted animals to be well cared for and happy, and when she was younger it ranged from saving crayfish in evaporating puddles to picking up and trying to rescue a “pet” snake she found in her neighborhood (it turned out to be wild but it’s the thought that counts).